Pseudowintera axillaris: Life cycle

-Diet/Prey/Predators
+Ecology

-Diet and foraging
+Edaphy

-The Lowland Horopito favours cold, dark and damp locations, and are therefore found in higher frequencies throughout native New Zealand lowland forests.
+The lowland horopito favours cold, dark and damp locations, and are therefore found in higher frequencies throughout native New Zealand lowland forests.
 It is known that New Zealand forests are quite unique, where the actions of tectonism, volcanism, stratification, erosion, flooding and other naturally occurring processes all contribute to the production of soil development.
 We have harsh, however adaptable environments where soil is enriched with nutrients and provides a stable habitat for over 80% of New Zealand's native vascular plants.
 These native species are also usually endemic to New Zealand as it provides such a specified location where adaptations occur to fit these environments and nowhere else.
-The P. axillaris is a plant species that prefers shaded environments, meaning that this species must rely more so on soil and water quality to survive and reproduce, as a fundamental part of plant survival being sunlight is reduced.
+Pseudowintera axillaris is a plant species that prefers shaded environments, meaning that this species must rely more so on soil and water quality to survive and reproduce, as a fundamental part of plant survival being sunlight is reduced.
 Photosynthesis can occur at low rates with the help of nutrient dense soil, water and shade tolerance.
 The most important macronutrients needed for plant growth is Nitrogen (N), Phosphorus (P) and Potassium (K).
 Nitrogen or protein rich soils are often found where manures, food scraps, decay and green leaves are present.
 This is why the Humus layer within Lower montane forests provides such a strong nutrient enriched base for shade loving plants.